developmentseed/cdk-cloudfront-update/README.md

 # CDK Cloudfront Update Construct

-This CDK Construct allows users to add/update origins and behaviors to an existing Cloudfront Distribution.
+This CDK Construct allows users to add and update origins and behaviors on an existing Cloudfront Distribution.
 This is specifically useful if you manage a Distribution through a separate CDK Stack and must import it into the Stack for one of your applications.

 ## Warnings